The St Mary’s Social Justice Advocacy Group attended an exhibition and discussion focused on the issue of Homelessness in our society.

 St Mary’s Year 11 student Carter Wickham spoke to the panel about his involvement with the Northern Ireland Commission for Children and Young People (NICCY) and how children living in temporary accommodation are being deprived of their basic human rights.

-Joseph McVeigh, a Year 12 student in St Mary’s spoke of the school’s Social Justice Advocacy Group visit to Stormant at the invitation of Minister for Communities Paul Givan MLA.
-He said that despite delivering over 600 letters to the Minister in June from the school asking pertinent questions of the Minister’s department in relation to its work in tackling homelessness, there still remains a huge problem in our society with members of our community being deprived of the basic dignity of having a place they can call home
+Joseph McVeigh, a Year 12 student in St Mary’s spoke of the school’s Social Justice Advocacy Group visit to Stormont in June at the invitation of Minister for Communities Paul Givan MLA.
+They delivered over 600 letters to the Minister from the school asking pertinent questions of the Minister’s department in relation to its work in tackling homelessness.
+Despite this, Joseph said, there still remains a huge problem in our society with members of our community being deprived of the basic dignity of having a place they can call home.

 The school expressed its thanks to Cormac MacArt of the Westcourt Centre for facilitating the event and looks forward to engaging with homeless projects in the months ahead.
 Our current winter appeal for warm clothing is coming to conclusion and the school will soon deliver warm hats, scarves, gloves and other warm clothing to the Welcome Centre as part of its annual winter collection.